jpoehnelt/blog/src/posts/apps-script-service-account-impersonation.md

 ## IAM Service Account Credentials API and impersonation

-To generate the OAuth token for the service account, the [`generateAccessToken`](https://cloud.google.com/iam/docs/reference/credentials/rest/v1/projects.serviceAccounts/generateAccessToken) endpoint of the IAM Credentials API is used.
+To generate the an access token for the service account, the [`generateAccessToken`](https://cloud.google.com/iam/docs/reference/credentials/rest/v1/projects.serviceAccounts/generateAccessToken) endpoint of the IAM Credentials API is used.
 Calling this endpoint requires code similar to the following using [UrlFetchApp] and [`ScriptApp.getOAuthToken()`]:

 ```js
 /**